REsteche/REsteche/README.md

 **REsteche/REsteche** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 - 📫 How to reach me: ...
 -->
- - 🔭 I’m currently working on temporal aspects -from a new arrival time distribution to tunneling time numerical modeling- and causality relationships in events in quantum mechanics
+ - 🔭 I’m currently working on temporal aspects, from a new arrival time distribution to tunneling time numerical modeling.
+I have also experience in causality relationships in events in quantum mechanics, quantum computing and theory of information.
- - 👯 I’m looking to collaborate with other researchers, and expand my networking and knowledge, as well as learn as much as possible
+ - 👯 I’m always looking to collaborate with other researchers, and expand my networking and knowledge, as well as learn as much as possible

 ---
 ### Languages